-The Swedish torch is a type of campfire that has become popular in camping and other outdoor activities.
+The Swedish torch is a campfire that has become popular in camping and other outdoor activities.

-It is characterized by its wild and dynamic use, in which a log with a slit in it is ignited directly.
+It is characterized by its wild and dynamic use, in which a log with a slit is ignited directly.

-The name “Swedish torch” tends to make people think that it originated in Sweden, but in fact, it is said to have originated in Finland.
+The name “Swedish torch” tends to make people think that it originated in Sweden, but it is said to have originated in Finland.

-In this article, I would like to introduce the Swedish torch, which is sure to bring a lot of excitement when used in camping.
+In this article, I would like to introduce the Swedish torch, which is sure to bring much excitement when camping.

 Features of Swedish torch

-A “Swedish torch” is a type of fire that is ignited by lighting a log perpendicular to the ground.
+A “Swedish torch” is a fire ignited by lighting a log perpendicular to the ground.

 It is classified as a self-feeding fire that does not require additional wood.